how to get out of business debt

 Understand Your Debt

-This clarity can make the debt feel more manageable and less like an amorphous, looming threat.
+This clarity can make the debt more manageable and less like an amorphous, looming threat.

 Now, nearly all businesses are in debt, and the average person who isn’t even a business owner is most likely in debt.
 You don’t have to think of debt as a scary Boogeyman.